Stochastic Optimization Algorithms for Problems with Controllable Biased Oracles: Smooth regime with biased stochastic oracle

 \end{lemma}

-Compared to the similar lemma in \cite{cutkosky2020MomentumBasedVariance}, our bound includes an additional term $q(\eta_k)$, indicating that if the difference between two consecutive biased gradients at a fixed $\bx$ is excessively large, applying such variance-reduction technique to the adaptively biased algorithm becomes ineffective.
-Nonetheless, according to \cref{asp:bounded-difference-variance}, $q(\eta)$ is a non-increasing function, thus allowing for the reduction of the additional term by either increasing $\eta$ or increasing the batch size $B_{k+1}$.
+Compared to the similar lemma in \cite{cutkosky2020MomentumBasedVariance}, our bound includes an additional term \(q(\eta_k)\), indicating that if the difference between two consecutive biased gradients at a fixed \(\bx\) is excessively large, applying such variance-reduction technique to the adaptively biased algorithm becomes ineffective.
+Nonetheless, according to \cref{asp:bounded-difference-variance}, \(q(\eta)\) is a non-increasing function, thus allowing for the reduction of the additional term by either increasing \(\eta\) or increasing the batch size \(B_{k+1}\).

-The convergence rate of this algorithm is provided in \cref{thm:AB-STORM-fixed-step-rate} below.
-Notice that if the required $\eta_k$ exceeds the predefined $\bar{\eta}$, \cref{alg:AB-Storm} simplifies to the fixed-bias variance-reduced algorithm and the result of \cref{thm:AB-STORM-fixed-step-rate} remain applicable.
+The convergence rate of this algorithm is provided in \cref{thm:AB-VSG-fixed-step-rate} below.
+Notice that if the required \(\eta_k\) exceeds the predefined \(\bar{\eta}\), \cref{alg:AB-VSG} simplifies to the fixed-bias variance-reduced algorithm and the result of \cref{thm:AB-VSG-fixed-step-rate} remains applicable.

-\begin{theorem}[Fixed stepsize] Let $B_k \equiv B, \ \forall k \geq 2$, and $\alpha_k \equiv \alpha = c B^{2/3}K^{-1/3}$ where $c \leq \frac{K^{1/3}}{2LB^{1/6}} \min\{\frac{1}{B^{1/2}}, \frac{1}{4} \}$.
-Furthermore, let $\beta_k \equiv \beta = \frac{64L^2 \alpha^2}{B}$, $\gamma_k \equiv \gamma \leq \frac{1}{16}$, and $\tau_k \equiv \tau \leq \frac{L^2 \alpha^2}{2 \bar{\eta}}$.
-Then, under \cref{asp:f-infty-property,asp:estimator-bounds,asp:bounded-difference-variance,asp:f-eta-smooth}, the sequence $\{ \bx_k \}$ generated by \cref{alg:AB-Storm} satisfies { } where $\Delta = \frac{\bar{\eta}\sum_{k=1}^Kq(\eta_k)}{16L^2c^2B^{4/3}K^{1/3}} $ with Option I and 0 with Option II. \end{theorem}
+\begin{theorem}[Fixed stepsize] Let \(B_k \equiv B, \ \forall k \geq 2\), and \(\alpha_k \equiv \alpha = c B^{2/3}K^{-1/3}\) where \(c \leq \frac{K^{1/3}}{2LB^{1/6}} \min\{\frac{1}{B^{1/2}}, \frac{1}{4} \}\).
+Furthermore, let \(\beta_k \equiv \beta = \frac{64L^2 \alpha^2}{B}\), \(\gamma_k \equiv \gamma \leq \frac{1}{16}\), and \(\tau_k \equiv \tau \leq \frac{L^2 \alpha^2}{2 \bar{\eta}}\).
+Then, under \cref{asp:f-infty-property,asp:estimator-bounds,asp:bounded-difference-variance,asp:f-eta-smooth}, the sequence \(\{ \bx_k \}\) generated by \cref{alg:AB-VSG} satisfies { } where \(\Delta = \frac{\bar{\eta}\sum_{k=1}^Kq(\eta_k)}{16L^2c^2B^{4/3}K^{1/3}} \) with Option I and 0 with Option II. \end{theorem}

-\begin{corollary} With $B = 1$, $c = \frac{1}{8L}$, under Option II, \cref{thm:AB-STORM-fixed-step-rate} is reduced to { } Hence, by setting $B_1 = K^{1/3}$, $h_b^2(\bar{\eta}) = \epsilon^2$ and $K = \epsilon^{-3}$ the sample complexity is $\cO(\epsilon^{-1} + \epsilon^{-3})$, the $\eta$-complexity is $\cO(h_b^{-1}(\epsilon)\epsilon^{-3})$, and the $\eta B$-complexity is $\cO(h_b^{-1}(\epsilon)(\epsilon^{-1}+\epsilon^{-3}))$. \end{corollary}
+\begin{corollary} With \(B = 1\), \(c = \frac{1}{8L}\), under Option II, \cref{thm:AB-VSG-fixed-step-rate} is reduced to { } Hence, by setting \(B_1 = K^{1/3}\), \(h_b^2(\bar{\eta}) = \epsilon^2\) and \(K = \epsilon^{-3}\) the sample complexity is \(\cO(\epsilon^{-1} + \epsilon^{-3})\), the \(\eta\)-complexity is \(\cO(h_b^{-1}(\epsilon)\epsilon^{-3})\), and the \(\eta B\)-complexity is \(\cO(h_b^{-1}(\epsilon)(\epsilon^{-1}+\epsilon^{-3}))\). \end{corollary}